MUNYYBY/downscaler-cli/README.md

-# Image Downscaler CLI
+# Images Downscaler CLI

 ## Description

 This CLI tool/script allows you to select a folder that may contain any number of nested folders and images within them.
-The script downscales the images based on size, ensuring that the maximum file size is below 1.5 MB while maintaining the original aspect ratio and quality as much as possible.
+The script downscales the images either based on size (e.g., ensuring that the maximum file size is below 1.5 MB) or based on resolution (e.g., resizing images to a specific width and height).
 The processed images are saved with the same folder structure and filenames but in a different parent folder.
+The script also features detailed logging to track the processing of each image.

 ## Features

 - Recursively scans a directory and all its nested subdirectories for images.
-- Downscales images to ensure they do not exceed a specified size limit (default: 1.2 MB).
+- Downscales images based on size (default: 1.5 MB) or resolution while maintaining the original aspect ratio.
 - Maintains the original folder structure and filenames for the processed images.
 - Supports common image formats like JPEG and PNG.
+- Detailed logging of the processing steps, including errors, warnings, and file details.

 ## Requirements